Kurds in Kazakhstan

 In cities with a substantial Kurdish population, Kurdish literature and Kurdish language is taught in the primary and secondary schools.
 In the village of Kashkabulak, Kurdish students can study Kurdish through 12th grade.
 And since 1990, Kurds also have had their own newspaper, the Kurdistan newspaper.

 Deportation and immigration

-Kurds were deported twice to Central Asia from Caucasia.
+Kurds were deported twice to Central Asia from Caucasus.
 The first deportation occurred in 1937 where Stalin deported Kurds from Nakhchivan and the second deportation occurred in 1944 in Georgia.
 Stalin feared a Turkish invasion and he saw Kurds as unreliable, even though many Kurds served in the Soviet military.
 Many of them died during the deportations.

 After the Osh riots and the riots in Fergana Valley between Kyrgyzs and Uzbeks, many Kurds moved to Kazakhstan.

 Population by year

 Number of Kurds in Kazakhstan per official statistics: